Skip to main content

 The Apache - Threat Intel dashboard provides an at-a-glance view of incoming threats to your Apache servers based on known malicious IP addresses.

-Dashboard panels show threat counts, geographic locations, actors, threat severity, URLS accessed.
+Dashboard panels show threat counts, geographic locations, actors, threat severity, and URLS accessed.

 Use this dashboard to: